svarnypetr/programming-fundamentals/installation.md

     ```
 1. In you browser type following address: `http://127.0.0.1:8050/`.
 You should see barplot.
 1. Quit app by typing `Ctrl+C` in terminal.
-1. Start Jupyter Notebook by typing i terminal `jupyter notebook`.
+1. Start Jupyter Notebook by typing in terminal `jupyter notebook`.
 Tab will open in your default browser automatically.
 1. Stop Jupyter Notebook by typing `Ctrl+C` in terminal.